Skip to Main Content

 Medical bills

-Medical expenses can arise unexpectedly and add up very quickly, especially if hospitalization is involved.
+According to recent research from the Consumer Financial Protection Bureau, 15 million Americans have medical debts on their credit reports with an average balance greater than $3,100.
 You can use your home equity to cover such healthcare costs, if a substantial amount isn’t covered by health insurance.
 And if you opt for a HELOC, you can benefit from flexible repayment amounts (most allow for interest-only payments during their initial draw periods).
+Before you make any decisions with your medical debt, however, talk to the healthcare provider about the availability of low-cost payment plans.

 If you need to pay off student loans, borrowing money from your home is one possible way to do it — provided the home equity loan offers a lower interest rate or other more favorable terms.
 However, you won’t get to take advantage of the student loan tax deduction, and if it’s a federal loan, you’ll lose other potential benefits, like forgiveness or income-based repayment options.
 A better course might be to pay college tuition directly with a HELOC, which allows you to withdraw funds in installments, owing interest only on what you borrow.